prem913/react-shadcn-template/adk_projects_runner/README.md

 ### Todo List
 - [x] Understand and implement the user's specific request.
 - [x] Update this README with more specific project details as they become clear.
 - [ ] Implement new features as per user's request.
+(Waiting for user to provide details)